-Veronica is responsible for conducting failure analysis and metallurgical investigations in primarily steels, cast irons, and cast and wrought aluminum alloys for industrial clients.
+Veronica Thelander is a specialist in failure analysis and metallurgical investigations for primarily steels, cast irons, and cast and wrought aluminum alloys .

 Veronica holds B.S and M.S degrees in Materials Science and Engineering from Michigan State University and Case Western Reserve University, respectively.
 Veronica is a member of ASM and AFS.